 Hila Gonen

-I am an Assistant Professot of Computer Science at the University of Biritish Columbia.
+I am an Assistant Professor of Computer Science at the University of Biritish Columbia and a CIFAR AI Chair at the Alberta Machine Intelligence Institute (Amii).

 My research interests lie at the intersection of Natural Language Processing, Machine Learning and Artificial Intelligence.
 My long-term vision is transforming LLMs into responsible, reliable and trustworthy systems, which are available and fair across languages and different socio-demographic groups.
 In my research, I focus on three main threads: (1) Control and interpretation of models: understanding model behavior and controlling model generation; (2) Reliability, safety and fairness: making models more consistent and safe, and mitigating biases and risks; (3) Multilinguality: creating NLP tools that equitably serve speakers of as many languages as possible, as well as understanding the emergent property of cross-linguality in models.
 Additionally, I have recently developed an interest in employing NLP tools and methodologies in the health domain.

-Note for prospective students: I will be recruiting graduate students this coming cycle for the fall of 2026.
-The deadline is December 15 2025, and you should apply directly to the department.
-Please do not email me directly.
+Note for prospective students: Please do not email me directly as I am not able to respond due to the volume of emails I receive.
+I will be recruiting graduate students this coming cycle for the fall of 2027.
+The deadline is December 15 2026, and you should apply directly to the department.
 If you are interested in working with me, simply mention my name in your application.

 Recent Updates